 Special Power of Appointment

-A special power of appointment is limited power reserved to someone to do do something with the property in an estate limited by certain predetermined restrictions.
-For example a special power of appointment in a trust may reserve to the grantor the right to change the distribution plan between the children, but not anyone else.
-Thus, when exercised, the power of appointment gifts property to a different person than originally named in the trust, restricting the change to another child.
+A special power of appointment is a limited power reserved for someone to to make decisions about property in an estate.
+One use for a special power of appointment in a trust reserves to a certain relative or other trusted person the right to change the distribution plan between the children, but not anyone else.
+Thus, when exercised, the relative or other trusted person reallocate the distribution in the trust between the children.
+This leads to flexibility within a trust to care for each child’s needs especially when one child’s needs differ from another’s needs.

 General Powers Vs. Special Powers